Topology of projective Tate-Shafarevich twists: Lagrangian fibrations

-satisfy $\tilde{f}_{ij}^+=1$.
-So there is always a choice of $f_{ij}$ with $f_{ij}^+=1$, possibly after replacing $L$ by a positive power of it.
-This additional requirement allows an isomorphism $\operatorname{Pic}(X)_{\mathbb Q}\cong\operatorname{Pic}(X^\phi)_{\mathbb Q}$. \end{remark} \begin{corollary} The twist $X^\phi$ is an irreducible hyper-K\"ahler variety, and one can find relatively ample $L\in\operatorname{Pic}(X),L^\phi\in\operatorname{Pic}(X^\phi)$ that are such that $L|_{\pi^{-1}U_i}\cong L^\phi|_{(\pi^\phi)^{-1}U_i}$ for each $i$. \end{corollary} \begin{proof} It is holomorphic symplectic by \cite[Corollary 3.7]{AR21} and the cohomological computations can be found in \cite[\S5]{abashevaii}. \end{proof} Lagrangian fibrations are equidimensional by \cite{matequid}.
+for each $i$. \end{corollary} \begin{proof} It is holomorphic symplectic by \cite[Corollary 3.7]{AR21} and the cohomological computations can be found in \cite[\S5]{abashevaii}. \end{proof} Lagrangian fibrations are equidimensional by \cite{matequid}.
 One particularly nice property of Lagrangian fibrations is that the perverse filtration associated to it is as nice as possible as far as the cup product is concerned. \begin{theorem}[{\cite[Appendix A]{shenyin}}] The perverse filtration associated to a Lagrangian fibration is multiplicative.
 Moreover, there is an isomorphism of graded rings $H^\ast(X;\mathbb Q)\cong\mathbb H_\pi$ (where only the cohomology grading is considered on the latter). \end{theorem} Hence $(\pi,\phi)$ is a good pair, and the associated graded ring is isomorphic to the cohomology ring.